Download this example as a Jupyter notebook or a Python script.

 The BomSustainabilityQueryResult.transport property#

-The BomSustainabilityQueryResult.transport property contains the transport stages in the input BoM, defined as a list of TransportWithSustainabilityResult objects.
+The BomSustainabilityQueryResult.transport property contains the transport stages in the input BoM, which are defined as a list of TransportWithSustainabilityResult objects.
 Transport stages contain no BoM properties.
 The environmental impact of a transport stage is just the environmental impact associated with the transport stage itself.

 Process the BomSustainabilityQueryResult object#